Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 Funfact, the thumbnail is dynamically rewritten each time the image is saved into the Game Boy Camera, even if just one pixel is changed.
 So I just provide a generic image thumbnail that will soon disappear.
 Invigorated by my half-a-success, I took a look around the state vector in search for any minigame score to manipulate (that damn mole is too fast !), following the word "Magic" into the save signing the presence of interesting stuff.
 This is where another form of pain begins.

-## This was the easy part, now entering a world of pain
+## This was the easy part, now began the tricky one
 ![Time for creativity](Pictures/Piece%20of%20cake.png)

 # Part 2: breaking the data encoding system just for science

-I loosely continued collecting data to understand how bytes are arranged into the savestate (see [research folder](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/tree/main/Research)).
+I loosely continued collecting data to understand how bytes are arranged into the savestate (see [research folder](Research)).
 The principle reason is that it seems that there is not any single cheating codes on the whole planet Earth for this device (except the [CoroCoro save hack](https://tcrf.net/Game_Boy_Camera) that targets one of the rare unprotected range), even more than 25 years after the camera was released, which is quite annoying when you know the requirement to unlock the full B album (Yes, accomplish 1000 points at Ball, 7000 points at Space Fever II and less that 16 seconds at Run!
 Run!
 Run! means you were at some point of your life stuck at home with two broken legs and only a Game Boy to entertain yourself, believe me).
 So my motivation to crack the thing was rather strong.

 My general (tedious) strategy was to compare different dumped savesates with some accomplishments made (not all, I'm not mad nor stuck at home with broken legs), byte per byte, to understand where were the targeted addresses.
 I systematically compared with a blank savestate (all data erased).
 Everything was made on real hardware (Game Boy Camera and Pocket Camera in parallel).
 So here are my conclusions: